-There is much more to the diamond district than its eye-aching glitter.
+There is more to New York’s famous diamond district than its eye-aching brightness and glitter.
 Of interest to me are the people who work there—on the street, at the counters and in the back rooms.
 All kinds of nationalities, races, accents, religions and motives bring them from all over world and from all over New York to this one midtown block between Fifth and Sixth Avenues.

 What’s inside today’s bundles and lunch bags being carried from shop to shop to bank?